-Curriculum Organizers Oral Language (Speaking and Listening) Reading and Viewing Writing and Representing Purposes Use oral language to interact, present, question, explain, persuade, and listen.
-Purposes Read and view to comprehend and respond to a variety of grade- appropriate texts.
-Purposes Write and represent to create a variety of meaningful personal, informational, and imaginative texts.
-Strategies Use strategies when interacting, presenting, and listening to improve speaking and listening.
-Strategies Use strategies before, during, and after reading and viewing to increase comprehension and fluency.
-Strategies Use strategies when writing and representing to increase success at creating meaningful texts.
+Curriculum Organizers Oral Language Reading Writing (Speaking and Listening) and Viewing and Representing Purposes Purposes Purposes Use oral language to interact, Read and view to comprehend Write and represent to create a present, question, explain, and respond to a variety of grade- variety of meaningful personal, persuade, and listen. appropriate texts. informational, and imaginative texts.
+Strategies Strategies Strategies Use strategies when interacting, Use strategies before, during, and Use strategies when writing and presenting, and listening to improve after reading and viewing to increase representing to increase success speaking and listening. comprehension and fluency. at creating meaningful texts.
 Thinking Use oral language to improve and extend thinking.
 Analyse and explore multiple viewpoints through speaking and listening.
 Use metacognition, self-assess, and set goals for improvement in oral language.
 Thinking Use reading and viewing to make meaningful connections, and to improve and extend thinking.
 Analyse the influence of context through reading and writing.
 Use metacognition, self-assess, and set goals for improvement in reading and viewing.
 Thinking Use writing and representing to express, extend, and analyse thinking.
 Explore multiple perspectives through writing and representing.
 Use metacognition, self-assess, and set goals for improvement in writing and representing.
 Features Recognize and apply the features and patterns of oral language to convey and derive meaning.
 Features Use the structures and features of text to derive meaning from texts.
 Features Use the features and conventions of language to enhance meaning and artistry in writing and representing.

-he complete Integrated Resource Package (IRP) sets out the provincially prescribed curriculum for English Language Arts 8 to 12.
+The complete Integrated Resource Package (IRP) sets out the provincially prescribed curriculum for English Language Arts 8 to 12.
 The development of the IRP has been guided by the following principles of learning: